cisocrgroup/OCR-Workshop/manuals/pocoto-manual.md

 would be corrected to *so* and so on.
 You do not have to manually correct these words -- \pocoto{} is able to apply the correction automatically.

+## Unicode Normalization Format and the profiler

+If you intend to use the PoCoTo with the profiler you need to make sure that the normalization format of the input files for PoCoTo match those used to construct the profiler.
+PoCoTo, the profiler and the ProfilerWebService currently lack any mechanism to detect different normalization formats or convert between them automatically.

 # Exporting and importing
 \pocoto{} has some facilities to import and export files.
 As you have